 Lost Forever: A very palatable version.
 Sidequests are tied to particular story chapters and will be missed if you advance the plot without completing them, but the game makes absolutely sure that you know this so you don't skip any by accident.

 Machine Worship: Zenith.
-It was built by humans long ago to regulate Basil and the Quartz in order to keep humanity alive.
+It was built by humans long ago to regulate Basel and the quartz in order to keep humanity alive.
 By the time the game opens, however, humanity worships it as a god and most are unaware of its true nature.

 Molotov Cocktail: Why yes, and it's also classified as a thrown incendiary.
 Comes in regular, plus, double-plus, and EX versions.